 Likewise, there is no magic run-time for video ads.
 However, research shows that our attention spans fell from 12 seconds (2000) to just 8 seconds (2015).
 Experts have found that our dwindling focus is a result of our digital dependency over the years.
-Given those findings, that trend toward decreased attention span is likely to continue in coming years.
+Given those findings, that trend toward decreased attention span is likely to continue in the coming years.

-Today, the industry standard ranges from 15 to 30 seconds.
-However, some companies, for example Twitter, encourage their advertisers to produce ads no longer than 6 sec.
+Today, the industry-standard ranges from 15 to 30 seconds.
+However, some companies, for example, Twitter, encourage their advertisers to produce ads no longer than 6 sec.

-Overall, viewers today want brands to give them the right content at precisely the right time.
+Overall, viewers, today want brands to give them the right content at precisely the right time.
 And the most successful content tends to be personalized and valuable to the customers in some way.

 4. Data Possession for Video Monetization

 The possibility to use and analyze data (behavior, lifestyle, and interests) from users offers a huge possibility for video monetization.
 Namely, experts predict that data monetization itself will plummet by 2020, for a $203 billion in revenue.
 This opens the door to reach a bigger audience pool ready to consume content.

 The best way for content owners to develop successful mobile video strategy is to first explore their users’ behavior.
 Then, they can use that data to communicate the special value of their product.

 In addition, brands should use different methods processes to identify audiences.
 These might include deterministic segmentation and specific targeting or re-targeting of users.
 Keep in mind that it’s possible to protect users’ data from third-party exposure and, at the same time, utilize it for forecasting.